 Jill's Story

 Jill joined Watsi on January 30th, 2017.
-Six years ago, Jill joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jill's most recent donation supported Yusufu, an 8-year-old student from Tanzania, to fund clubfoot treatment so he can go to school.
+Seven years ago, Jill joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jill's most recent donation supported Sa, a 43-year-old woman from Thailand, to fund a total abdominal hysterectomy,.

 Impact